 Listen, I’m going to do a separate, detailed blog post on the whole course process but, long story short, the course was super popular and helped a ton of people.
 I’ve met so many people from doing this course, we have an incredible Slack community, we got hundreds of thousands (millions?) of dollars in AWS credit for people and I’ve learned a lot from everyone who is in the course too.

 And yes, I know what you’re thinking, show me the money.
 I’ve not shared any financials before, so here goes.
 The course did $46,000 USD in the first week and has done around $120,000 USD overall.
 But I’ll talk more about the inception, process, marketing, money, and everything else in another article.

 But suffice to say, this course was fundamental in laying the groundwork for making the transition into full time Fathom work much easier.

 April - Custom domains

-April was the month that we finally finished my custom domain solution to make our analytics bypass ad-blockers and launched it.
+April was the month that we finally finished my custom domain solution and launched it.
 I had been working on & off on this idea since 2019, taking various pauses along the way, and I finally got it launched in April.
 I ended up sharing the entire technique on Laravel News and so many people have used it.